 A stack is a linear data structure in which elements can be inserted and deleted only from one side of the list, called the top.
 A stack follows the LIFO (Last In First Out) principle.

 A queue is a linear data structure in which elements can be inserted only from one side of the list called rear, and the elements can be deleted only from the other side called the front.
 The queue data structure follows the FIFO (First In First Out) principle.

-A Heap is a special Tree-based data structure inch the tree is a complete binary tree.
+A Heap is a special Tree-based data structure in which the tree is a complete binary tree.

 A tree whose elements have at most 2 children is called a binary tree.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right child.

 Binary Search Tree is a node-based binary tree data structure which has the following properties: